 New York’s stop and frisk policy came under attack because of allegations that it was targeting black and Hispanic citizens.
-The policy was defended by pointing out most crime was being committed in areas that are heavily populated by black or Hispanic residents.
+The policy was defended by pointing out most crimes were being committed in areas that are densely populated by black or Hispanic residents.
 However, the powers that be focused on the fact the majority of those arrested, detained or investigated were black or Hispanic, completely ignoring the fact the victims of the crimes were also black and Hispanic.
 Accordingly, NYPD officers have been effectively neutered in those areas.

-Many of those problems were caused by the perceived lack of professionalism within law enforcement. response, again at the prodding of the government, led to the “professional model” of law enforcement.
-Government agencies at all levels spent hundreds of millions of dollars over the last sixty years to make it more than a label.
+Many of those problems were caused by the perceived lack of professionalism within law enforcement.
+The response to this charge, again at the prodding of the federal government, led to the development of the “professional model” of law enforcement.
+Government agencies at all levels spent hundreds of millions of dollars over the last sixty years to make the term professional police officer more than a label.

-Police officers today are better educated and more professional than at any time in the history of law enforcement.
+Police officers today have more education and come closer to meeting the definition of professionals than at any time in the history of law enforcement.
 Unfortunately, that does not seem to be enough to placate the cop haters and activists who make a living at the expense of the men and women who gear up and patrol our streets 24-7.

 So, what is the purpose of this piece?
 Beyond letting this writer get some of this off his chest, the piece has a point.
 There are those who believe the way the police are being attacked by the media, the government and many people who should know better is some sort of a conspiracy.
 This writer does not think that is the case.